-After being arrested, you will be requested to submit to breath or blood testing, usually at the police station -- and, again, without any right to speak with a NH criminal defense attorney.
+After being arrested, you will be requested to submit to breath or blood testing, usually at the police station -- and, again, without any right to speak with a New Hampshire DUI lawyer.
 Contrary to popular belief, the breathalyzers used by the police are not always accurate and many officers administering them are unfamiliar with the proper procedures.
 If you refuse, or if the police feel you are not cooperating to their satisfaction, a blood test is often requested.
 If the breath test is .08% or over, or if there is a blood sample withdrawn or a refusal reported, the police may confiscate your license and issue you a notice of suspension and a 30-day temporary license.

 "When I was charged with DWI, I felt like my life was over.
 I knew I was facing a lengthy court suspension as well as a six (6) month loss of license from the DMV.
 Hiring Attorney John Tenn was the best thing I could have ever done.
 To this day, I am amazed that we won the Administrative License Suspension Hearing and, with Attorney John Tenn's help, I was found not guilty of DWI.
 I am very grateful and appreciate all that Attorney Tenn has done for me.

 David Merrimack, NH.